Five Nights at Freddy's: Security Breach: Plot

 Shortly afterwards, Gregory is captured by Vanessa and is later confined in a party room.
 Vanny—a woman in a white patchwork rabbit costume—approaches him, but he escapes and reunites with Freddy.
 The two venture into the basement, where Moon ambushes them and captures Freddy.
 Gregory proceeds throughout the basement and avoids the animatronic endoskeletons, before finding Freddy being interrogated by Vanessa, accusing him of colluding with Gregory.
 Gregory repairs Freddy after Vanessa leaves, and begins dismantling the other animatronics to use their parts to upgrade Freddy.

 Shortly after the upgrades are completed, 6:00 a.m. arrives and the complex's doors open, but Vanessa requests that Gregory to meet her for a "reward", which is several different recordings of Vanessa and an unknown person undergoing therapy.
 Gregory is then left with the choice of leaving the complex, staying to continue exploring the complex's secrets and trying to solve the remaining mysteries, or confronting Vanny, who was also responsible for several missing children cases within the complex.

 The game has six different endings, each of which depends on Gregory's actions throughout the game and how he exits the complex.
-One ending in particular–known as the "Burntrap" ending–results in a boss fight against an animatronic known as Burntrap before it is ultimately defeated by Gregory.
+One ending in particular—known as the "Burntrap" ending–results in a boss fight against an animatronic named Burntrap before he is ultimately defeated by Gregory.
 It also reveals the remnants of a past Freddy Fazbear's Pizza location that was buried beneath the complex years ago.
-Another ending–known as the "Princess Quest" ending–results in Gregory learning that Vanessa and Vanny are the same person.
+Another ending—known as the "Princess Quest" ending—results in Gregory learning that Vanessa and Vanny are the same person.
 After a final confrontation in Fazer Blast, Gregory manages to save Vanessa, and together with her and Freddy, leave the complex as the sun begins to come up.